creepersguitar/CI-PP5/README.md

 |YearBuilt|Original construction date|1872 - 2010|
 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|
+## reasons behind dataset
+The dataset contains various features that describe the characteristics of homes in Ames, Iowa, such as the total square footage, overall quality rating, garage area, year built, and neighborhood.
+The goal is to predict the sale price of a house based on these features, addressing the business problem of accurately valuing properties.
+This aligns with the CRISP-DM framework's "Business Understanding" phase, where the objective is to gain insight into property valuation trends to support homeowners, buyers, and real estate agents in making informed decisions.

+The dataset features include:

+- Total Square Footage (TotalSF): Indicates the overall living space in the house.
+- Overall Quality (OverallQual): Measures the material and finish of the house, rated on a scale.
+- Garage Area (GarageArea): Reflects the size of the garage.
+- Year Built (YearBuilt): The construction year, representing the house's age.
+- Neighborhood: The geographical location, influencing the property's market value.
+- The business requirement is to provide an accurate and data-driven valuation tool for real estate transactions in Ames.

 # Business Requirements